 How do cold showers anger and ice baths invigorate?

+Back in 2013, I was a fat, broke, and depressed University Professor.
+Back then my business partner, Morozko Forge co-founder Jason Stauffer, was still an undergraduate teaching assistant in my Engineering Business Practices class at Arizona State University.
 If you're curious, you can see us both in this 2013 series of videos in which Kathy Kolbe teaches us her method of discovering our instinctive problem-solving strengths.
 That was about ten years ago, when I weighed almost 250lbs.

 It was about that time when my wife said she was unhappy, and she wanted to pack up and move back to New York with our kids.
-Our daughter was 15 years old, scheduled to graduate from High School in just 3 years, and our marriage had reached the inflection point at which we had to decide what we wanted out lives to be like when the job of raising children was complete.
+Our daughter was 15 years old, scheduled to graduate from High School in just 3 years, and our marriage had reached the inflection point at which we had to decide what we wanted our lives to be like when the job of raising children was complete.

 I didn't like what I saw in the mirror then.